This guide to Amsterdam Centraal train station explains what to look out for when departing and arriving in the city by train.

 Lille = Rijsel etc

-(5) NS International operates a 1st Class lounge which is located on platform/track 2A.
+(7) NS International operates a 1st Class lounge which is located by platform/track 2A.

-It is only available if you have a 1st class international ticket.
+It is only available if you have a 1st class ticket for these international services; Eurostar to Belgium and Paris, the IC and ICE trains to Germany and the Nightjet trains.

 Amsterdam CS = Amsterdam Centraal.